dcf21/pi-gazing/src/pythonModules/docs/server.rst

 The WSGI application object is created using an instance of :class:`meteorpi_server.MeteorApp`.
 Note that the :class:`meteorpi_server.MeteorServer` is the development server, you almost certainly don't want to use this.
-The app is created with a reference to a :class:`meteorpi_fdb.MeteorDatabase` as follows:
+The app is created with a reference to a :class:`meteorpi_db.MeteorDatabase` as follows:

 .. code-block:: python

-    from meteorpi_fdb import MeteorDatabase
+    from meteorpi_db import MeteorDatabase
     from meteorpi_server import MeteorApp, admin_api, importer_api, query_api

     # Configure and create database and server objects
-    db_path = 'localhost:/var/lib/firebird/2.5/data/meteorpi.fdb'
+    db_path = 'localhost:/var/lib/firebird/2.5/data/meteorpi.db'
     file_store_path = '/home/meteorpi/meteorpi_files'
     db = MeteorDatabase(db_path=db_path, file_store_path=file_store_path)
     meteor_app = MeteorApp(db=db)